What is Polygonal Modeling?

 Artists can easily use the common shapes such as spheres, cubes, and cylinders as a foundation.
 The vertices can be tweaked and different shapes can be created from them.

 Only experienced 3D modelers can develop objects of proper proportions.
-This is the reason why you should hire the 3D modeling services of a reputed company.

 Models Can Be High-poly and Low-poly